i0Ek3/IACM/README.md

 # IACM

-> **[WIP]**

-IACM is an improved DPoS consensus, but this repo just simplized, thanks for those people who contribute to the Golang DPoS implementation.

-Of course, all stuff is simulation instead of real trail environment, so be careful!
+IACM is an improved DPoS consensus implement by Go, which includes algorithm IDTM and DCML.
+Of course, all stuff here just simulation instead of real ones, so if you want to use it, please be careful and YOU OWN RISK.
+After all, this repo just for personal academic research, BE KNOWN!!!

 ## IDTM